Sacramento Area Office: (916) 772-3600 San_Francisco Area Office: (707) 578.3600 Los_Angeles Office: (949) 260.3600 Phoenix_Office (855) 705-3600

 Let Us bring "Added Value" to your Project Team...

-DTR values both our Staff and our Clients…
+DTR take Value in our Staff & Clients…

-We Work hard, Play hard and are blessed with some pretty incredible Clients and Projects.
+We believe in working hard, playing hard as a team and as a FIrm, are blessed with some pretty incredible Clients and Projects.

 Our Firm's unofficial motto is "Make your Architect Look Good, and Allow them to be Profitable".
 Words that are ingrained in everything we do.

 DTR has provided our A/E Clients, across the globe, various technical design services (such as Building Envelope, Construction Specifications, Peer Reviews, assist Designers in Product Selections, etc) on more than $6.2B in new & renovated projects, including more than 47 LEED Certified structures.

 We provide technical design services to Architects, Engineers & Design/ Build Contractors to assist in top quality design, project drawings and development of clear, concise and defendable specifications, including selection of appropriate building materials.
 We are a resource group assisting your Firm in the development of construction techniques and documentation which is suitable to your project, including providing technical solutions for waterproofing, roofing solutions and field assessments.